 The theoretical literature usually uses highly simplified representations of the genetic architecture of traits like dispersal, most often only representing them at the level of the phenotype (Saastamoinen et al., 2018).
 Particularly, adaptive dynamics approaches (Parvinen et al., 2006), which assume small mutation effects and rare mutations, allow for optimal traits or reaction norms to be derived, analytically or by means of simulation, as a function of ecological equilibria (Govaert et al., 2019).
 Quantitative genetics approaches may further highlight constraints on optimisation of reaction norms such as genetic correlations (Gomulkiewicz and Kirkpatrick, 1992).
 Further, in simulations similar to ours, one quantitative locus with additive effects is often assumed (Saastamoinen et al., 2018).
-On the other hand, studies of genetic architecture rarely make ecological conditions explicit, with an abstract representation of selection on traits by assuming a fitness function that is a priori a priori defined rather than a result of underlying ecological processes (e.g., studies using the Wagner model; Wagner 1994).
-These approaches have been useful in highlighting key properties of genotype-to-phenotype relationship, such as robustness.
+On the other hand, studies of genetic 322 architecture rarely make ecological conditions explicit, with an abstract representation of selection on traits by assuming a fitness function that is a priori defined rather than a result of underlying ecological 304 processes (e.g., studies using the Wagner model; Wagner 1994).
 Few studies highlight the advantage of incorporating both explicit ecological dynamics and genetic architectures.
-A notable exception is, for example, van Gestel and Weissing (2016), who compare GRN and RN approaches for bacterial sporulation-and show the GRN approaches maintain greater diversity of plastic responses which makes them more evolvable under novel conditions.
+A notable exception is, for example, van Gestel and Weissing (2016), who compare GRN and RN approaches for bacterial sporulation and show the GRN approaches maintain greater diversity of plastic responses which makes them more evolvable under novel conditions.